IBM-Cloud/terraform-provider-ibm/website/docs/r/scc_profile_attachment.html.markdown

 ```
 Making a profile attachment using an IBM `account_id`:

-**NOTE** This is considered legacy support and will be deprecated soon.
+**NOTE**: This is considered legacy support and will be deprecated soon.

 ```hcl
 resource "ibm_scc_profile_attachment" "scc_profile_attachment_instance" {